hongzhonglu/AlphaGEM/README.md

    Please install a compatible combination of `PyTorch`, `CUDA`, and `cuDNN` for your system yourself.
 (Recommended `PyTorch` version: >= 2.4.0)

-   Use the official selector to obtain the correct command for your OS and CUDA version: `https://pytorch.org/get-started/locally/`
+   Use the official selector to obtain the correct command for your OS and CUDA version: [PyTorch Local Installation](https://pytorch.org/get-started/locally/)

    Tested platform for this project: `PyTorch 2.9.0` + `CUDA 13.0` on `Nvidia GeForce RTX 5080` and `RTX 5070ti`.